What is a Column Interaction Curve

 Interpreting the Interaction Curve

 For the design of a column to be considered adequate (safe), the combination of action effects (M, P) must be less than the combination of design strengths (M, P) from the interaction curve.
-This means that if the position of the M,P point on the plot is outside of the curve it is deemed as not meeting this criteria and considered unsafe.
+This means that if the position of the M,P point on the plot is outside of the curve it is deemed as not meeting this criterion and considered unsafe.

 SkyCiv Reinforced Concrete Design

-SkyCiv offers a fully featured Reinforced Concrete Design software that allows you to check concrete beam and concrete column designs as per ACI 318, AS 3600 and EN2 Design Standards.
-The software is easy-to-use and fully cloud based; requiring no installation or downloading to get started!
+SkyCiv offers a fully featured Reinforced Concrete Design software that allows you to check concrete beam and concrete column designs as per ACI 318, AS 3600, and EN2 Design Standards.
+The software is easy-to-use and fully cloud-based; requiring no installation or downloading to get started!